Deltares/hydromt/docs/user_guide/data_overview.rst

 To read a dataset in Python using the HydroMT requires two steps:

-1) Initialize a :py:class:`~hydromt.data_catalog.DataCatalog` with references to user- or pre-defined data catalog yaml files
+1) Initialize a :py:class:`~hydromt.data_catalog.DataCatalog` with references to user- or pre-defined data catalog configuration files
 2) Use :ref:`one of the DataCatalog.get_* methods <api_data_catalog_get>` to access (a temporal or spatial region of) the data.

 For example to retrieve a raster dataset use :py:func:`~hydromt.DataCatalog.get_rasterdataset`: